AmanuelT29/Entra-ID-Bulk-User-Creation/README.md

 <img src="https://github.com/user-attachments/assets/4285aa60-dfc1-4d7b-ac29-ac831f2ebf97" alt="Screenshot 2025-06-30 200946" width="650" />

-4. I followed the format in the template provided.To create new users, I added the required user information: **Name, User Principal Name, Initial Password, and Block Sign-In (Yes/No)**.
+4. I followed the format in the template provided.
+To create new users, I added the required user information: **Name, User Principal Name, Initial Password, and Block Sign-In (Yes/No)**.
 Then saved the file:

 <img src="https://github.com/user-attachments/assets/7cc6a93d-6b74-4be4-a6ca-7a4683671b3f" alt="Screenshot 2025-06-30 203944" width="650" />